 After bluejacking turned into a small tech subculture in 2003, several Web sites emerged, offering how-to's and forums for trading stories.
 But there's even a bluejacking code of ethics, according to bluejackQ.com.
 Bluejackers should refrain, for example, from sending insulting or threatening messages to others, and if no interest is shown in communication after two messages, the bluejacker should cease activity in order to avoid annoying anyone.
 The point of bluejacking, according to its proponents, is to have fun, not cause complete anarchy.

-For lots more serious and not-so-serious information on Bluetooth technology, see the links on the next page.
+For lots more serious and not-so-serious information on Bluetooth technology, see the links below.